material-motion/material-motion/primitives.md

 ## Timeline

-**What it is**: *an object that contains a floating-point value, which can be driven by a delta primitive, and to which tweens may be associated*.
+**What it is**: *an object that contains a floating-point value, the progress*.

-A Timeline limits its value, **progress**, between 0 and 1.
+**Normalized progress**: A Timeline's progress should be considered "normalized" to a `[0...1]` range.

+**Extending past the timeline**: A Timeline's progress can extend beyond its bounds.
+What this means to objects observing the Timeline is implementation-dependent.

 ## State Machine